Baking with Frozen Blueberries – Thaw First?

-You can cook pies, cakes and muffins with frozen berries.
-But the question begs itself, should you thaw blueberries before baking?
+Baking with frozen blueberries, you can cook pies, cakes and muffins.
+But the question begs itself, should you thaw frozen blueberries before baking?

 You should thaw blueberries when preparing pancakes, waffles or anything with a short baking time.
 For things that need a longer baking time in the oven, like muffins and pies, you can use both thawed and frozen blueberries.
 Although the thawed option would work better.